• Get Inspired

 Further, mixed use according to a PAG in Luxembourg also often means in practice: the bakery and the yoga studio share a concrete wall in a building that looks like a converted insurance office.
 Interspersed with Bauhaus style bland residences.
 People come and go, but no one ever stays.

-The Science Backs Him Up
+The Science Backs Sitte Up

 Modern neuroscience research agrees with Sitte.
 Our brains are wired to respond to complexity, not chaos, but structured variation.

 Environments with texture, depth, and contrast stimulate cognitive activity and emotional well-being.
 Flatness, uniformity, repetition?
-That’s how you drain a person’s spirit without saying a word.
+That’s how you drain a person’s spirit without saying a single word.

 No wonder people flee the village core the moment it’s filled with new “units.”
 The rhythm is gone.
 The charm evaporates.
 And nobody wants to live inside an Excel file.